 Courses such as Degrees, Masters and higher education certifications have quickly been adapted to distance learning, but the greatest growth has been in the areas of niche and specialist training.
 Today there are a wide variety of options available for anyone wishing to improve their skills in the hopes of advancing their careers.

 The availability of courses leads many to question if they should consider taking one, but there is always an air of scepticism around the value offered by courses online.
 This article outlines the advantages of taking part-time courses for those considering their alternatives.

 There are plenty of reasons to take a part-time course, especially in a world where jobs are becoming increasingly competitive, and people are looking for ways to make themselves more valuable to current and future employers.
 Some of these advantages are outlined below:

 Part-time courses exist to fill a gap in previous structures of education.
 That is, they allow people with working lives the ability to gain qualifications while not sacrificing their ongoing careers.

 A traditional part-time degree would take five years to complete, with lectures and classes normally occurring in the evening.
-Online courses provide an even greater level of flexibility, since they can not only be done at any time but also anywhere thanks to smartphones and tablets.
+Online courses provide an even greater level of flexibility since they can not only be done at any time but also anywhere thanks to smartphones and tablets.

-Likewise, most other online courses are license based; you simply buy the course, then have a period of twelve months or so to work through the course content at your own pace.
+Likewise, most other online courses are license based; you simply buy the course, and then have a period of twelve months or so to work through the course content at your own pace.
 It also allows you to focus and develop those skills and interests which are actually pertinent to your career or life, cutting out aspects of courses that are irrelevant to your interests.

 To do an online or part-time course, one inevitably ends up developing skills such as self-discipline and time-management, since there is typically much less oversight than there would be with full-time training.
-This also helps with stress management and an ability to work under pressure.
+This also helps with stress management and the ability to work under pressure.